 Rheumatoid arthritis (RA) is a chronic condition that can be painful and difficult to live with.

-However, while progress might not happen overnight, the good news is that simple lifestyle changes – such as staying active and eating a nutrient-rich diet – can make all the difference.
+However, while progress might not happen overnight, simple lifestyle changes – such as staying active and eating a nutrient-rich diet – can make all the difference.

-For further health advice, head over to the general health section of our website.
+For further health advice, head over to our general health section.
 Here, you’ll find articles on a variety of topics, including heart and gut health.

 Do you have any experience with managing rheumatoid arthritis?
 Have you found this article useful?
 We’d be interested to hear from you in the comments below.